kibosivy/Capstone4/README.md

 ---

+## Outliers

+Outlier treatment was considered during preprocessing, but not applied.
+The reasons are:

+- The dataset represents real survey responses, and extreme values (e.g., very large household sizes or very old respondents) may reflect real-world conditions rather than errors.
+- Outlier removal could distort the socio-economic representation of the population.
+- Tree-based models like Random Forest are robust to outliers, reducing the need for explicit outlier handling.

+Thus, keeping outliers preserved the integrity of the dataset while maintaining fairness in the model.

+---
 ## Key Insights
 - The model performs well overall with high accuracy and strong ROC–AUC.
 - Precision is high, but recall is lower for the minority class (bank account owners).